 Ugadi / Yugadi name is derived from two Sanskrit words Yuga and Adi, which means age ( Yuga ) and beginning ( Adi ) respectively.
 The Ugadi festival comes on different days each year, the festival is based on the calendar of the Lunar calendar.

-This festival is mainly celebrated by the Telugu, Telangana, Kannada, Marathi, Kodava and the Konkani diaspora in Karnataka, Andhra Pradesh, Telangana, Maharashtra, Goa, Tamil Nadu and Kerala.
+This festival is mainly celebrated by the Telugu, Telangana, Kannada, Marathi, Kodava and the Konkani diaspora in Karnataka, Andhra Pradesh, Telangana, Maharashtra, Goa, Tamil Nadu, and Kerala.
 The day begins with ritual showers with oil, followed by prayers.
 The Marwari of Rajasthan celebrates the same day as their new year day Thapna.
 The Sindhis, people from Sindh, celebrate the same day as Cheti Chand, which is the beginning of their calendar year.
 The Manipuris also celebrate their New Year as Sajibu Nongma Panba on the same day.
 The Hindus of Bali and Indonesia also celebrate their new year on the same day.

 With the coming of Ugadi, the naturally perfumed Jasmine’s spread a sweet fragrance, which is perhaps unmatched by any other in nature’s own creation.
-While large garlands of Jasmine are offered to Gods in homes and temples, Jasmine flowers woven in clusters adorn the braids of women.
+While large garlands of jasmine are offered to Gods in homes and temples, jasmine flowers woven in clusters adorn the braids of women.

 Preparations for the festival begin a week ahead, Houses are cleaned and shopping of new clothes is done preparations are done with a lot of excitement.
-On the Ugadi day, people wake up early before dawn and take bath and decorate their entrance with mango leaves.
+On the Ugadi day, people wake up early before dawn and take a bath and decorate their entrance with mango leaves.
 The significance of tying mango leaves relates to a legend.
 It is said that Kartik (or Subramanya or Kumara Swamy) and Ganesha, the two sons of Lord Siva and Parvathi were very fond of mangoes.
 As the legend goes Kartik exhorted people to tie green mango leaves to the doorway signifying a good crop and general well-being.

 People also splash fresh cow dung water on the ground in front of their house and draw colorful floral designs.
 This is a common sight in every household.
 People perform the ritualistic worship of God invoking his blessings before they start off with the new year.